GlareDB/glaredb.github.io/docs/releases/2023-august.md

 - [Python bindings] now include `show()` with pretty formatting and `close()` for gracefully closing connections.

+**Available in**: [GlareDB Cloud]:

+- Fixed an issue where the button for adding an SSH tunnel was not displaying
+- Organization billing now contains historic billing data
+- The sign in page was redesigned
+- The SQL workspace is now the first page users are loaded into when they sign in

 [GlareDB@v0.3.0]: https://github.com/GlareDB/glaredb/releases/tag/v0.3.0
 [GlareDB Cloud]: https://console.glaredb.com/
+[tutorials]: /assets/images/tutorials.png
+[tutorial-toggle]: /assets/images/tutorials.png
 [`csv_scan`]: /glaredb/sq-functions/csv_scan/
 [`SELECT`]: /glaredb/sql-commands/select/
 [`glaredb local`]: /glaredb/local/